-The Brother print server allows your Brother printer to be shared on a 10/100MB Ethernet Network and provides printing services for Windows[®] 95/98/Me, Windows NT[®] 4.0, Windows[®] 2000/XP supporting the TCP/IP protocols and Macintosh[®] Networks supporting QuickDraw[®] over TCP/IP.
+The Brother print/scan server allows your Brother machine to be shared on a 10/100MB Ethernet Network and provides printing services for Windows® 98/98SE/Me, Windows NT® 4.0, Windows® 2000/XP supporting the TCP/IP protocols and Mac OS® 9.1-9.2 / Mac OS X® 10.2.4 or greater supporting TCP/IP.

-To use the Brother printer through a network, you need to configure the print server, and set up the computers you use.
+To use the Brother machine through a network, you need to configure the print/scan server, and set up the computers you use.

-In this chapter, you will learn the basic concept of the network connection and protocols, and in Chapter 2 you will read information on network configuration.
-Chapter 3 through Chapter 6 describes how to configure your print server along with your operating system as follows:
+In this chapter, you will learn the basic concept of the network connection and protocols, and in Chapter 2 and 3, you will read information on network configuration.
+Chapter 4 through Chapter 6 describes how to configure your print/scan server along with your operating system as follows:

-Chapter 3: Network printing from Windows®: basic TCP/IP Peer-to-Peer printing
+Chapter 4: Network printing from Windows®: basic TCP/IP Peer-to-Peer printing